 The net asset value ("NAV") of a Fund's shares is determined once daily as of the regularly scheduled close of normal trading of the New York Stock Exchange ("NYSE") (generally 4:00 p.m.
 Eastern time), on each day the NYSE is open for business.
 A Fund calculates its NAV per share by dividing the value of its net assets (i.e., the value of its assets less its liabilities) by the total number of shares outstanding.
-A Fund's investments are valued at their market value or, if market quotations are not readily available, at their fair value as determined in accordance with procedures adopted by the Board.
+A Fund's investments are valued at their market value or, if market quotations are not readily available, at their fair value as determined by the Adviser, which has been designated by the Board as its valuation designee ("Valuation Designee") to perform the fair valuation determinations subject to Board oversight and certain reporting and other requirements designed to facilitate the Board's ability to oversee the Valuation Designee's fair value determinations.

-Assets of the Fund invested in a registered open-end management investment company are valued based on the net asset value of the investment company, which is calculated as described in its prospectus.
+Assets of the Fund invested in a registered open-end management investment company, with the exception of exchange traded open-end investment companies, are valued at the investment company's applicable net asset value, which is calculated as described in its prospectus.
 Securities of a Fund traded on foreign stock exchanges are generally valued based upon the closing prices for those securities on the principal exchanges where the securities are traded, subject to possible adjustment as described below.
 The value of non-dollar-denominated portfolio securities held by a Fund are determined by converting all assets and liabilities initially expressed in foreign currency values into U.S. dollar values, based on exchange rates supplied by a quotation service.
 Futures are valued at the settlement price established each day by the board of exchange on which they are traded and are provided by an independent source.
-The investments in private funds, that are not publicly traded, such as limited partnerships, limited liability companies and exempted companies, are typically valued using NAV as a practical expedient, as reported by the private funds' managers and their agent.
+The investments in private funds, that are not publicly traded, such as limited partnerships, limited liability companies and exempted companies, are typically valued using NAV as a practical expedient, as reported by the private funds' managers and their agent, subject to review of the Valuation Designee.
 Such values are calculated according to the valuation policies of the particular private fund.
 Investments in private funds are subject to the terms of the private funds' offering documents.
 Valuations of the private funds may be subject to estimates and are net of management, performance incentive fees or allocations payable to the private funds' managers as required by the private funds' offering documents.
+The Valuation Designee may establish a systematic fair valuation process for days that the private funds do not provide a value.